The-Politico/django-foreignform/README.md

     # etc.
   ```

-And we may define the field on the StoryTemplate like this:
+We can then define our video field on the StoryTemplate like this:

   ```json
   {